 Project title: Fine Scale Vegetation Treatment Planning and Implementation

-Project description: Managing landscapes for multiple uses often requires large scale interventions to restore ecosystem function.
+Project description: Managing landscapes for multiple uses often requires large-scale interventions to restore ecosystem function.
 Vegetation treatments comprise an important component of ecological restoration.
-The BLM Arizona Strip District Office (ASDO) is implementing a series of vegetation treatments to achieve multiple agency goals, such as to promote and develop healthy, disturbance-resilient landscapes, and to improve wildlife habitat and grazing for livestock.
+The Bureau of Land Management (BLM) Arizona Strip District Office (ASDO) is implementing a series of vegetation treatments to achieve multiple agency goals, such as to promote and develop healthy, disturbance-resilient landscapes and to improve wildlife habitat and grazing for livestock.
 Existing and desired future vegetation cover determine the treatment used for a particular site.
 For example, ponderosa forests may require prescribed burning of their understory, while shrublands encroached by pinyon and juniper woodlands often require mastication to restore the plant community.
 Detailed, accurate vegetation cover maps are needed, prior to treatment implementation, to ensure the appropriate method is used in each location.
 Remote sensing technologies have proven to be a cost-effective way to identify vegetation communities.

 The National Operations Center (NOC) and ASDO produced a high-resolution land cover map identifying key vegetation types in the Castle Peak treatment area using the Random Forest (RF) machine learning (ML) algorithm.
 The RF classifier used WorldView-2 multispectral imagery, vegetation indices, and a lidar-derived canopy height model.
 The lidar and imagery were collected in 2022 and 2023, respectively.
-Our classification product included ponderosa pine, pinyon juniper, shrubland, grass and other herbaceous plants.
+Our classification product included ponderosa pine, pinyon juniper, shrubland, grass, and other herbaceous plants.
 We used a custom RF classifier, implemented in Google Earth Engine, with 200 trees.
 When compared with training data, our model’s overall accuracy was approximately 0.959 and the kappa coefficient was 0.945.
 All predictor variables were used in the classification, with the canopy height model having the greatest importance.
 The classification product has proven invaluable in determining where specific treatments should occur.
 This is part of a multi-scale strategy using remote sensing to assist with planning, implementing, and monitoring vegetation treatments on ASDO-managed lands.

 Sensor Type: Lidar (terrestrial or bathymetric);Multispectral (approx. 4-12 bands);